Multiple Collisions in Systems of Competing Brownian Particles: Introduction

+Note that a triple collision is a particular case of a simultaneous collision.
 One motivation for studying triple collisions is that a strong solution to SDE~\eqref{classicSDE} is known to exist and be unique up to the first moment of a triple collision: this was proved in \cite{IKS2013}.
-The question of whether a classical system of competing Brownian particles a.s. avoids triple collisions was studied in \cite{IK2010} and \cite{IKS2013}, with significant partial results obtained.
+The question of whether a classical system of competing Brownian particles a.s. avoids triple collisions was studied in \cite{IK2010, IKS2013}, with significant partial results obtained.
 In our companion paper \cite{MyOwn3}, the following necessary and sufficient condition was found.

 \begin{prop} A system of $N$ competing Brownian particles has a.s. no triple collisions and no simultaneous collisions at any time $t > 0$, if and only if the sequence $(\si_1^2, \ldots, \si_N^2)$ is concave, that is,